OpenZeppelin/compound-assets-listing/Checklist.md

   - [ ] Which components can be upgraded?
   - [ ] How the upgradeability design work?
 Who manages it and how upgrades are done?

-## Community Check

-- [ ] Veracity or the info provided.
-- [ ] Correct configuration of the contracts (cToken, oracle, etc.).
-- [ ] Run eth-saddle or any tool to check if the implemented contract matches the base implementation with the expected parameters.
-- [ ] Execute available test suite and simulations.
-- [ ] Check documentation quality.

 ## Initial Requirements

 - [ ] Collateral factor to 0.